prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 If on Linux, follow the [post install](https://docs.docker.com/engine/install/linux-postinstall/) steps to make sure you can run docker without root.

 ## Installing MuSHR Docker Container
-If you have pre-existing work in a `catkins_ws` workspace, move this work to another folder or stash it somewhere safe.
+If you have pre-existing MuSHR work in a `catkins_ws` workspace and want to keep it, see the FAQ section at the end of this tutorial.

 Now, clone the MuSHR repo:
 {{< highlight bash >}} $ git clone https://github.com/prl-mushr/mushr.git {{< / highlight >}}